HONEY CREEK WIND

 - Will represent a significant investment in the local economy, with revenues for farmers, local government, and schools

-- Will create up to a 100 of full-time-equivalent jobs during construction
+- Will create up to 100 jobs during construction

 Honey Creek Wind will benefit the local economies in the near term with ongoing landowner payments, construction jobs, and local purchasing of materials and services.
 In the long term, the project will generate millions of dollars in tax revenue for the counties, local townships, and area school districts, as well as over 30 years of local purchasing, employment, and investment.